andrewelemoso/Automated-ELK-Stack-Deployment/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the [Filebeat Playbook](https://github.com/andrewelemoso/Automated-ELK-Stack-Deployment/blob/main/Ansible/filebeat-playbook.yml) file to `/etc/ansible`.
+- Copy the [Filebeat Configuration file](https://github.com/andrewelemoso/Automated-ELK-Stack-Deployment/blob/main/Ansible/Filebeat/Drew-filebeat-config.yml) file to `/etc/ansible`.
 - Update the `/etc/ansible/hosts` file to include `[elk]
  10.1.0.4 ansible_python_interpreter=/usr/bin/python3`